-International humanitarian relief and conflict expert with over 20 years experience and a Visiting Lecturer of Disaster Management at Birmingham University (UK).
-He has extensive experience in responding to complex emergencies and natural disasters, needs & resources assessment, security, situation analyses, camp management, humanitarian procurement, monitoring and evaluation of relief and development programmes.
-Good training and facilitation skills especially in his aforementioned areas of expertise.
+International humanitarian relief and conflict expert with over 20 years experience in the field and a Visiting Lecturer of Disaster Management at Birmingham University (UK).
+He has extensive experience in responding to complex emergencies and natural disasters, needs & resources assessment, security, situation analyses, camp management, humanitarian procurement, conducting monitoring and evaluation assessments of relief and development programmes as well as delivering training and facilitation workshops in his aforementioned areas of expertise.
 He is a reference point and master trainer for SPHERE (humanitarian charter and minimum standards in disaster response) and INEE (Education in Emergencies) in Arabic and English.
 Moustafa is an independent consultant to UN and other major humanitarian agencies (with focus on the Middle East).
-Moustafa has over 20 years experience in humanitarian and post conflict rehabilitation.
-He is a Deployable Civilian Expert (DCE), a member of the DRC Stand-By Member roster, a member of RedR, Associate Trainer with INTRAC and a European Commission Expert (EX2014D170674)
+Moustafa has over 20 years experience in humanitarian, stabilisation and post conflict settings.
+He is a Deployable Civilian Expert (DCE), a member of the DRC Stand-By Member roster, a member of RedR, an Associate Trainer with INTRAC and a European Commission Expert (EX2014D170674).

 HASSAN AL SABEH

 Head of Opearations